d

 Winter Park Health Foundation, Healthy Communities Work Group, 2013-2017

-Co-chair, Florida Summit of the Congress for the New Urbanism, Orlando and Winter Park, Florida, 2015
+Co-chair, Florida Summit of the Congress for the New Urbanism at the Creative Village in Downtown Orlando (2023), and Downtown Orlando and Rollins College (2015)